supermamon/supermamon.github.io/_posts/2020-12-05-advent-of-code-day-5.md

 comments: true
 ---

 You learn something new everyday.
-And there's done one way to arrive to a solution for any problem.
+And there's more one way to arrive to a solution for any problem.

 <!--more-->